Spain overcomes extraordinary own goal to beat Croatia and reach Euro 2020 quarterfinals

 Trailing by two goals with less than five minutes of regulation time remaining, Croatia now found itself on the front foot heading into extra-time.

-Simon's transformation from villain to hero was finally complete when he pulled off a stunning save to deny Andrej Kramaric.
+But Simon's transformation from villain to hero was finally complete when he pulled off a stunning save to deny Andrej Kramaric.

 Then, in the space of just three minutes, Spain cemented its place in the quarterfinals with goals from Morata -- a stunning half-volley -- and Mikel Oyarzabal.